tag-digital-graffiti/TagAR/README.md

 # Running the Application
 1. Open up your Xcode
 2. Setup your account if one is not already set up for you
-3. Click on the play button on the left hand side of Xcode
+3. Click on the Run button on the left hand side of Xcode
-4. Wait for a successful build and then you should see A “Tag”  appear on your on your phone
+4. Wait for a successful build and then you should be able to walk through our application